💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 However, to keep services free, these platforms usually have to strip down their offerings.
 Depending on the provider you choose, you may be limited to basic inventory tracking software or be capped at a certain number of sales or purchase orders.

 Another option is to try tracking your inventory manually using pen and paper or a spreadsheet program like Excel.
 But because manual inventory tracking has a much higher risk of error, we only recommend this option if you don’t have much inventory to track.
-So if you’re a small business selling a limited number of items, carry on.
+So if you’re a small business selling a limited number of items, go for it.
 If not, you may want to look into other software options.

 For many businesses, the best inventory management tool is a software platform.